DCC-EX/mkdocs-test/docs/products/ex-commandstation/exrail/1-exrail.md

 - I can create Automations, Routes, & Sequence scripts With EXRAIL on the Command Station and still access them from JMRI PanelPro and DecoderPro GUI buttons with a simple sendDCCmessage.py script pointer that passes them to the EXRAIL scripts on the Command Station, so I don’t have to rewrite the script in Jython/Python.

-- EXRAIL is ten times easier to learn and use and is more flexible then the other methods.
+- EXRAIL is ten times easier to learn and use and is more flexible than the other methods.